oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 ## What is path tracing?

-Path tracing implments a simulation of global illumination.
+Path tracing implements a simulation of global illumination.

 Our primary rays alone do not capture light illuminating a surface from other surfaces visible to the intersection.
 So, in this tutorial, we construct a multiple segment ray path.
 The path continues from a primary ray intersection point to sample light from all other visible surfaces and lights in the scene.
 By integrating the light visible from the hemisphere above all intersections for the paths intersection, (global illumination)[https://en.wikipedia.org/wiki/Path_tracing] is simulated.